Grassy sand dunes, cedar-shingled towns, ocean views and fresh seafood, all on New England’s Cape Cod.

 Perhaps no singular image captures Cape Cod more than that of a lighthouse, and there are plenty for you to visit.
 In Chatham, you can see Stage Harbor Lighthouse standing stout and stark-white among the grassy dunes.
 Or, visit the red-roofed Chatham Light, standing 24 m (79 ft) high over a US Coast Guard station.
 You can also visit the tip of the Cape in Provincetown and see Race Point Light or Long Point Light, where you’ll be treated with seemingly endless views out to the Atlantic.

 All the towns on Cape Cod have something different to offer, from Chatham’s legendary beaches to Provincetown’s lively downtown and large LGBTQ+ community.
 While in Chatham, visit the Chatham Pier Fish Market and grab a bowl of New England clam chowder or a fresh lobster roll.
 Or, head to Harding’s Beach and take advantage of its warm and calm waters.

 In Provincetown, head to the pier and join a whale watching tour out to Stellwagen Bank National Marine Sanctuary.
 When you need a break from the beach, stroll downtown among the art galleries, boutiques, cafés and restaurants.
 Or, for a different perspective of Cape Cod, paddle a kayak in Popponesset Bay, led by a local guide, as the sun sets.

 The best time to visit is during Cape Cod’s summer months, June, July and August.
 You may still find decent weather in September, but it starts to get cold in October and many of the shops will have already begun to shut down.

-Our itineraries will give you suggestions for what is possible when you travel in Cape Cod, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Cape Cod, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Cape Cod